 Ahdoos is a safe bet for restaurant-style Kashmiri food.

-The only authentic Wazwaan is served on a Trami at a Kashmiri wedding.
-Restaurant versions are rip-offs.
+Wazwan is a multi-course lamb-based meal that forms the core of Kashmiri cuisine.
+The only authentic Wazwan is served on a Trami at a Kashmiri wedding.
+Restaurant versions are unauthentic.

 The best way to experience hareesa is to have it fresh from the cooking pit very early on a freezing winter morning.

 Kanti is the Kashmiri version of the tikka, served as a dish (with fried onion rings) rather than on a skewer.
 Available at any decent restaurant.